Introduction

 We think we are creating the system for our own purposes.
 We believe we are making it in our own image...
 But the computer is not really like us.
 It is a projection of a very slim part of ourselves: that portion devoted to logic, order, rule, and clarity.

-Ellen Ullman, Close to the Machine: Technophilia and its Discontents
+Ellen Ullman, Close to the Machine: Technophilia and Its Discontents

 Illustration of a screwdriver next to a circuit board of about the same size